jorbDehmel/tera/README.md

 Terminates an if statement.

-> andEq ADDRESS LITERAL
+> andEqV ADDRESS_1 ADDRESS_2

-The control buffer is set to one if it is one and the thing at ADDRESS matches the literal.
+The control buffer is set to one if it is one and the thing at the first address matches the thing at the second address.
 Otherwise, it is set to zero.

-> andNeq ADDRESS LITERAL
+> andNeqV ADDRESS_1 ADDRESS_2

-The control buffer is set to one if it is one and the thing at ADDRESS does not match the literal.
+The control buffer is set to one if it is one and the thing at the first address does not match the thing at the second.
 Otherwise, it is set to zero.

-> andLess ADDRESS LITERAL
+> andLessV ADDRESS_1 ADDRESS_2

-The control buffer is set to one if it is one and the thing at ADDRESS is less than literal.
+The control buffer is set to one if it is one and the thing at the first address is less than the thing at the second one.
 Otherwise, it is set to zero.

-> andGreater ADDRESS LITERAL
+> andGreaterV ADDRESS_1 ADDRESS_2

-The control buffer is set to one if it is one and the thing at ADDRESS is greater than the literal.
+The control buffer is set to one if it is one and the thing at the first address is greater than the second.
 Otherwise, it is set to zero.

-> orEq ADDRESS LITERAL
+> orEqV ADDRESS_1 ADDRESS_2

-The control buffer is set to one if the thing at ADDRESS is equal to the literal.
+The control buffer is set to one if the thing at the first address is equal to the second.

-> orNeq ADDRESS LITERAL
+> orNeqV ADDRESS_1 ADDRESS_2

-The control buffer is set to one if the thing at ADDRESS is not equal to the literal.
+The control buffer is set to one if the thing at the first address is not equal to the second.

-> orLess ADDRESS LITERAL
+> orLessV ADDRESS_1 ADDRESS_2

-The control buffer is set to one if the thing at ADDRESS is less than the literal.
+The control buffer is set to one if the thing at the first address is less than the second.

-> orGreater ADDRESS LITERAL
+> orGreaterV ADDRESS_1 ADDRESS_2

-The control buffer is set to one if the thing at ADDRESS is greater than the literal.
+The control buffer is set to one if the thing at the first address is greater than the second.

 > out ADDRESS LITERAL